jrbalsas/dawFileUpload/README.md

 Sample Facelet and Servlet for uploading and show images
 ==========

-Sample JEE Maven project for uploading and sharing images or files in general to a persistent location
+Sample JakartaEE Maven project for uploading and sharing images or files in general to a persistent location

 Features:
 -------------